A walk on the wild side of Camden

 “There is a delight in the wonder of children as a dragonfly alights on the leaf of a water plant or a tiny tadpole swims beneath the surface.
 The cry of a young Londoner as he peered into the water that ‘blimey, there’s something livin’ down there’ will always ring in my ears.”

 Michael Hough, Cities & Natural Process: A Basis for Sustainability, Routledge, 2004

-Camley Street natural park is temporarily closed to the public for a couple of years, while a new visitor and learning centre is built with the help of a million pound grant from the Heritage Lottery Fund.
-During the construction period the ponds were desilted, the wildflower meadow and the wetland and reedbed areas were enhanced and access to the nature reserve improved.
-The work was supposed to be completed in early 2020 but, at the time of writing (August 2021), there is still no confirmed date for the park’s reopening.
+Camley Street Natural Park was recently closed to the public for a couple of years, while a new visitor and learning centre was built with the help of a million pound grant from the Heritage Lottery Fund.
+During the construction period the ponds were desilted, the wildflower meadow and the wetland and reedbed areas were enhanced and access to the nature reserve was improved.
+The park reopened in October 2021 and you can visit it daily from 10am.